segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 1: Build a Linked Audience

-You can build a Linked Audience from profiles associated with an entity, trait, or existing Audience.
+You can build a Linked Audience from profiles associated with an entity, trait, or existing audience.

 ![Choose your audience conditions](/docs/engage/images/conditions.png)